ritvik-sethi/secure-dashboard/README.md

 ## Installation

-To set up the project locally, follow these steps:
+To set up the project locally, follow these steps :

 1. Clone the repository:
    git clone url